xlladdins/xll/docs/Excel4MacrosE-G.md

 </tbody>
 </table>

-Window\_text    is the name that appears in the title bar of the window that you want information about.
+Window\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name that appears in the title bar of the window that you want information about.
 If window\_text is omitted, it is assumed to be the active window.

 **Examples**